Martines1/camera_registration/README.md

 bash assets/download_pre_trained_models.sh
 ```
 ***
-In `registration.py` are all the point cloud registration methods above available.
+In `registration.py` are available all the point-set registration methods mentioned earlier.
 Note, we use `subprocess` for GCNet, and PDC-Net+.
 Additionally, for texture features the dataset must contain images of the scene with the resolution width x height = number of data points in point cloud.
 Also it must be ordered.
 ***
 ### Superglue support